Automate projects using Templates

-Build a template as you would a project – with tasks, events, and headers.
+Build a template as you would a project.
 Then create brand-new projects using that template!
-Add descriptions to tasks, link their start and due dates, and build your ideal project.
-Then whenever you use the template, everything will be there!
+Add descriptions to tasks, link their start and due dates, and build your ideal project layout.
+Whenever you use that template, everything will already be there!

 Why create a template?

 Templates let you launch projects in seconds!
 It's much faster than building separate projects each time.
 It also helps make sure nothing slips through the cracks.

 For example, if you receive a new order, you need to follow certain steps each time to make sure it's processed.
 A simple example could be:

 Check order to make sure details are correctFind product in warehousePackage productPrint and attach invoiceMail product